habib1402/Fall-Detection-DiverseFall10500/README.md

 }

 ## Contact
-For any issues regarding the dataset, please contact [habibkhan@ieee.org].
+For any issues, please contact [habibkhan@ieee.org].
 We welcome feedback and collaboration opportunities.